andyoakley/andyoakley.github.com/_posts/2012-06-20-raspberry-pi-decline-in-cs.md

+---
+layout: post
+title: The Raspberry Pi and decline in Computer Science applicants
+---

 The [Raspberry Pi](http://www.raspberrypi.org/) looks like a fun device: compact, cheap, and quite capable.
 I'm on the waitlist for the next round of shipments and look forward to receiving a board in the future.

 Meanwhile I found the motivation behind the project on the [About page](http://www.raspberrypi.org/about) to be interesting: